-Director Elia Kazan’s film of Budd Schulberg’s story ON THE WATERFRONT is a monumental drama with standout performances from Marlon Brando, Eva Marie Saint and Rod Steiger.
+Director Elia Kazan’s ON THE WATERFRONT is a monumental drama with standout performances from Marlon Brando, Eva Marie Saint and Rod Steiger.

 Terry Malloy (surely the great Marlon Brando‘s finest Oscar-winning performance) still dreams of getting back in the ring and making a name for himself as a prize-fighter.
 But he currently spends his days tending his racing pigeons and running errands for Johnny Friendly (a brilliantly smooth and chilling Lee J. Cobb), the boss of a local dockers union in New York.
 One of those errands involves setting up a meeting with one of the dockers, Joey Doyle, on the roof of his tenement building.
 But when Terry arrives, he sees from below that two of Friendly’s thugs are already there and suddenly Joey falls to his death.